Indigenous Apprenticeships Program

 To be eligible for the Indigenous Apprenticeships Program, you must:

-• be of First Nations heritage
+- be of First Nations heritage and be able to confirm your heritage

-• be an Australian citizen at the time an offer is made
+- be an Australian citizen at the time an offer is made

-• be available to commence your position in July 2023
+- • be available to commence your position in September 2025

-• be able to obtain and maintain a Baseline security clearance
+- be able to obtain and maintain a Baseline security clearance

-• be prepared to study a Diploma-level qualification
+- be prepared to study a Diploma-level qualification

-• be prepared to relocate to Canberra/Ngunawal Country if local or regional placements are not available—we will cover your relocation costs
+- be prepared to relocate to Canberra/Ngunawal Country if local or regional placements are not available—we will cover your relocation costs

-• satisfactory health clearance through the completion of an Employment Health Declaration.
+- satisfactory health clearance through the completion of an Employment Health Declaration.

 For more information please see the Services Australia website.